Parent Support Circles

 What are Parent Support Circles?

-This 39-year-old, province-wide network of approximately 43 self-help groups provide parents with a safe environment in which they can talk about their children, parenting challenges, successes and failures, the stress or worries in their lives, receive support and parenting skills.
+This 40-year-old, province-wide network of approximately 43 self-help groups provide parents with a safe environment in which they can talk about their children, parenting challenges, successes and failures, the stress or worries in their lives, receive support and parenting skills.
 Parent Support Circles are free, confidential, anonymous, weekly meetings of parents who wish to learn new ways to nurture and protect their children.

-How do I join a Parent Support Circle?
+How Do I Join a Parenting Circle?

 Please be aware that the Parenting Circle is not a drop-in program and we do not advertise exact locations of all the Circles for safety and privacy reasons.
 You will need to call the local PSS phone number for your region or the referral number of a partner agency in your community in order to be referred to the Circle.
 Registration to the Circle is very important before you attend.
 You will be given all the information you need to take the next step in joining a group.
 Here is the list of our regional offices across the province: